u-blox/u-blox-sho-OpenCPU/MCUXpresso/IRIS-W1/USB-IRIS-W1/README.md

 # USB-IRIS-W1

-This README provides instructions for setting up and running the application using MCUXpresso IDE with the latest SDK.
+This README provides instructions for setting up, building, and running the application using MCUXpresso IDE with the latest SDK.

 ## Required Tools